walterxie/BioSci700/Lab1.md

     ## [1] 676 676

 **Question 3 :** Why are those two parsimony scores same?
-Assuming there are two trees giving different parsimony scores, which tree should be the maximum parsimony tree?
+Assuming all possible trees give different parsimony scores, which tree should be the maximum parsimony tree?

 We then can give a starting tree, and perform nearest-neighbor interchanges (NNI) to find the maximum parsimony tree.